MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

 # Description
 We propose a new event for WebView2, CoreWebView2ContextMenuRequested that will allow developers to listen to context menus being requested by the end user in the WebView2.
 When a context menu is requested in WebView2, the app developer will receive:

-1. The list of default ContextMenuItem objects (contains name, ID, kind/type, Icon, Shorcut Desc, Access Key, the Command)
+1. The list of default ContextMenuItem objects (contains name, Descriptor, kind/type, Shorcut Desc)
 2. The coordinates where the context menu was requested.
 For instance where the end user right clicked.
-3. The source of the context selected
+3. The type of context selected (image, textbox, link, etc)

 and have the choice to: